chandra-ajay/Pattern_Recognition_Course_Project/README.md

-# pattern_recognition_course_project

-Course Project of Pattern Recognition and Machine Learning
+# Pattern Recognition and Machine Learning Course Project

+The following two tasks are taken up as a part of this course project:

+1) Character Recognition using Bayesian Classifier
+2) Dimensionality Reduction and Image Classification using Principal Component Analysis